CodeKimMe/CodeKimMe.github.io/_posts/2022-1-13-C++-move-constructor.md

 }
 ```

-Thanks, I will definitely find a way to open up comment section to interact with whoever wants to leave a comment!
+Thanks, I will definitely find a way to open up a comment section to interact with whoever wants to leave a comment!